-Occipital Nerve Blocks for Headaches in Dallas and Frisco, TX
+Occipital Nerve Blocks for Headaches in Mesquite and Frisco, TX

 Chronic headaches are unfortunately, very prevalent.
 It is estimated that 5% of the world’s population is affected by some form of chronic head pain.
 While there are various forms of treatment for chronic headaches, occipital nerve blocks are an excellent option for chronic headache sufferers who have not found relief with first line therapies.